hk-speedrunning/HK-Rules/game-rules.md

 - Verifiers may reject your run if they determine it to be abusing the pause system.
 - The recording must be left on the file select screen - switching to a different scene will result in a rejection.
 - To compensate for timesave in menuing, a 0.1s time penalty will be added to your final time.
+- Pausing the timer incorrectly will not result in a rejection, but a penalty of 0.3s or more will be applied to compensate for time saved.

 The following categories are eligible for breaks (all thresholds given are Loadless time):